-Cicadas, gum nuts and rock pools reigned during an outdoor childhood in Melbourne, Victoria, where Ruth also completed a Bachelor of Arts at Deakin University, managed a dance studio and produced theatre before moving to the UK in 2003.
+Cicadas, gum nuts and rock pools reigned during an outdoor childhood in Melbourne, Victoria, where Ruth managed a dance studio and produced theatre for Australian and South Asian touring before moving to the UK in 2003.

 Ruth was Senior Festival Programmer for the Southbank Centre, London, where she was lead programmer for Imagine Children’s Festival and contributing programmer for Women of the World, Festival of Love, Alchemy and Africa Utopia.

-Ruth is a member of the Board for Outdoor Arts UK (ISAN).
-She is also studying part-time for an MA Garden and Landscape History at University of London’s School of Advanced Study.
-In 2016 she was awarded the UK Garden History Society’s national essay prize.
+Ruth has been a member of the Board for Outdoor Arts UK (formerly ISAN), has an MA Garden and Landscape History at University of London’s School of Advanced Study and in 2016 was awarded The Gardens Trust’s national essay prize.

-For the past three years, she has been Programme Coordinator at the Horniman Museum and Gardens and has been in charge of redeveloping their events programme for adults, from museum lates to concerts, street arts, site-specific dance and installations in the gardens.
+Before that, she was Programme Coordinator at the Horniman Museum and Gardens and was in charge of redeveloping their events programme for adults, from museum lates to concerts, street arts, site-specific dance and installations in the gardens.

-Before that, she was a Project Manager for Europalia International, one of the largest biennial festivals in Belgium: over the years, she created among others a Chinese tea house and a multi-arts Brazilian space in the centre of Brussels.
+For four years, she was also Project Manager for Europalia International, one of the largest biennial festivals in Belgium: over the years, she created among others a Chinese tea house and a multi-arts Brazilian space in the centre of Brussels.
 Finally, she worked on several occasions for the City of London Festival: her latest project as part of the festival was to coordinate the installation of 50 public pianos in the streets of London, alongside a series of related public events.

 Marie is interested in making arts more accessible and bringing performances outside of traditional venues, creating work that is inclusive, challenging and fun for people of all ages and backgrounds.